Quick answer

 Can low coolant stop the fan working?

-Low coolant may not directly stop the fan motor, but it can affect temperature readings and cause overheating symptoms.
+Low coolant may not directly stop the fan motor, but it can affect temperature behaviour and cause overheating symptoms that look like a fan fault.

 Can a radiator fan run all the time?

 Yes.
-Constant fan running can be caused by sensor faults, overheating, low coolant, A/C demand or emergency fan strategy.
+Constant fan running can be caused by sensor faults, overheating, low coolant, A/C demand or an emergency cooling strategy.